 Variously described as the Fraser Uplands or Fraser Plateau, the country traversed by the Shuswap Sub-Division, averaging an altitude of 1,200 feet above sea-level, grows Ponderosa pine, the inevitable lodge-pole pine, Douglas fir and a change from the high country - large areas of grassland.
-South of the track flows the Tonkawatla River, also to the south Mount Begbie (8,956') and Mount Macpherson (7,962') are visible and Mount Revelstoke still commands the northward view.
+South of the track flows the Tonkawatla River, also to the south Mount Begbie (8,956') and Mount Macpherson (7,962") are visible and Mount Revelstoke still commands the northward view.
 At mileage 8.6 a lofty overhead bridge carries the highway, three short tunnels momentarily obstruct the view of Eagle Pass and Summit Lake between mileages 9 and 9.5.
 Snowsheds, mileage 13.5, are a reminder of railroading difficulties to be surmounted.
 At obviously named Three Valley, Wap Creek flows from the south into Three Valley Lake and at mileage 15.4 the line crosses the Eagle River which necessitates two more bridges within three miles.
 The mountains to the north are the Gold Range (7,000'), southward Mount Griffin (7,075') of the Hunter Range and, near mileage 22, are beautiful Kay Falls.
 The transcontinental line, paralleling the Eagle River, threads its way between the Hunter and Shuswap Ranges, crossing the river three times between mileages 24.6 and 26.3.
 North of the track at Craigellachie (28.3) a simple cairn marks the spot where the "last spike", driven November 7, 1885, completed the world's first transcontinental railway.
 For the record, it was a good, workable spike, not a gold or silver one as some legends claim.
 Eagle River is bridged at mileage 31.3.
 Malakwa is the Indian word for mosquito and fishermen in the local waters well understand its choice for this station's name.
 The Eagle is spanned again at mileages 32.8, 37.1 and 40.4.
-Solsqua, Indian for bear, is another example of apt naming, though few bears have been reported there recently.
-At mileage 43.8 the eleventh crossing of the Eagle River in the space of 28 miles is made, and at 44.4, Mara Lake, entering Shuswap Lake, is bridged.
-Sicamous, lake mail port and junction with the Okanagan Sub-Division, is another Indian word - meaning "places cut through".
+At mileage 43.8 the eleventh crossing of the Eagle River in the space of 28 miles is made, and at 44.4, Mara Lake, entering Shuswap Lake, is bridged, Sicamous, lake mail port and junction with the Okanagan Sub-Division, is another Indian word - meaning "places cut through".
 This is great duck country and the wild migrants become tame enough to paddle close for bread thrown on the quieter backwaters.
 Lumber, logs, ties, and saw and planing mills are the local industries.
 Trout fishermen find this junction a good starting point.
-South of the track lies Larch Hills provincial forest, to the north Shuswap Lake, a three-sided rectangle of which Salmon Arm, paralleling the line is the south side, almost surrounds Bastion and Vella Mountains, behind which White Lake has a fabulous reputation amongst anglers.
+South of the track lies Larch Hills provincial forest, to the north Shuswap Lake, a three-sided rectangle of which Salmon Arm, parallelling the line is the south side, almost surrounds Bastion and Vella Mountains, behind which White Lake has a fabulous reputation amongst anglers.
 Canoe is a lumbering and farmers' exchange warehouse centre.
-With a population of 1,240 Salmon Arm deals in dairy products, fruit, poles, lumber, boxes and packing.
-Averaging a mile wide, the lake between Sicamous and Salmon Arm is a favourite feeding area for wild duck.
-The South Thompson River, followed by the line for much of the way between Salmon Arm and